mbtestorg2022/1.022-fall-2018/content/pages/final-project/_index.md

 _Part II_

 Formulate a research question tailored to your dataset.
 This should be the thesis of your final report and should describe exactly what you are interested in studying / answering.
 This part should also include the description of the mathematical model you intend to use to answer your research question.
-This could be a model you have learned in the course or taken from a text book or paper related to your research question.1
+This could be a model you have learned in the course or taken from a text book or paper related to your research question.{{< sup "1" >}}

 _Part III_